 Taking the Initiative Leads to Success

-When asked if he has advice for others considering a certification, Tejesh says, “If you are interested in learning more and your company doesn't offer opportunities to learn because you are specialized in a skill set, invest in something else that you want to learn on your own.”
+When asked if I had advice for others considering a certification, I say that if you are interested in learning more and your company doesn't offer opportunities to learn because you are specialized in a skill set, invest in something else that you want to learn on your own.

-For Tejesh, “This certification is like a feather in my cap because I now have an understanding of data analytics.”
+For me, this certification is like a feather in my cap because I now have an understanding of data analytics.

-Tejesh resides in Sydney, Australia and has been interacting with interconnected consumer-relevant industries.
-The certification has helped him in his workplace where he could review and analyze the client’s business operations and processes recommending improvements.
+I reside in Sydney, Australia and have been interacting with interconnected consumer-relevant industries.
+The certification has helped me in my workplace where I could review and analyze the client’s business operations and process recommending improvements.